cubenlp/ChatTool/README_en.md

 checkpoint = "chat.jsonl"
 msgs = ["%d" % i for i in range(1, 10)]
-# process the data
-chats = process_chats(msgs[:5], msg2chat, checkpoint)
-# process the rest data, and read the cache from the last time
+# process the data in batch, if the checkpoint file exists, it will continue from the last checkpoint
 continue_chats = process_chats(msgs, msg2chat, checkpoint)
 ```